guidoism/escape/index.md

 ### Observations

 * It seems to be easier to communicate with symbols than a sequence of actions.
 For example, it's difficult to learn that you are supposed to press option and the left mouse button on one part of the program and drag the cursor over to another part of the program to connect them.
 Code on a page is easier for the learning process.
 * Laptops have stunted the experimentation with keyboard layouts and therefore reduced the comfort of using non-ASCII characters in programming languages.
+* There is a tension between making programming easy and finding yourself wading through a prolifieration of horrible apps (see Roblox as the canonical example)

 ### Areas of new research